-Over the sprint distances at Lingfield on the straight course; 5, 6 & 7f there is a massive draw bias favouring horses that can get to the stand-side rail.
+Over the sprint distances at Lingfield on the tight inner loop at 5, 6 & 7f there is a massive draw bias favouring horses that can get to the stand-side rail.
 Horses who can front run and get the stands rail have a big advantage, whilst on the round course there is no draw bias.

 As Kempton, they use ‘polytrack’ and probably the fastest of all the AW racecourses in the UK.

 The believe is that front runners cannot win at Lingfield and because of this you often get falsely run races as nobody wants to lead.
 It is actually possible to win from the front if a horse gets given a soft lead.
 Otherwise the final turn which is preceded by a downhill section appears to act as a kind of slingshot similar to that in cycling, and the lead can change many times in the last furlong as horses shoot from the pack.